OneMadGypsy/upy-motion/README.md

 <br />

 **.set_rate(`rate:int`)**
->Sets the sample rate.
+>This value is the amount to divid the gyroscope output rate.
 The argument can be between 1 and 255.
 The default is 4.
-If a complementary filter is applied to angles, the amount of samples that are taken will be half of this number, and the returned value will be an average of those samples.
+For this driver, half of this value is also used as the amount of samples to average from the complementary filter.
+As an example, if this value is 20 and a complementary filter is used, the gyroscope output rate will be divided by 20, and the comlementary filter will return the average of 10 samples.

 <br />

 **.print_data()**
->Prints the gyroscope and accelerometer data with any flagged filters automatically applied
+>Prints the gyroscope and accelerometer data with any flagged filters automatically applied.
+The [filters](https://github.com/OneMadGypsy/upy-motion/blob/main/README.md#filters) section contains more information on how to use filters.

 <br />